 Let’s start by defining a few terms:

-- Azure Reserved Instance (RI) – the ability to pre-pay for Azure compute capacity in a specific Azure region in exchange for a significant discount.
+- Azure Reserved Instance (RI) – the ability to pay for Azure compute capacity in a specific Azure region in exchange for a significant discount.

-- RI Term – the duration of the pre-payment.
+- RI Term – the duration of the agreement.
 There are only two available terms: 1 year and 3 years.
-The 3-year terms provide a deeper discount (when amortized monthly) than an equivalent 1 year term RI.
+The 3-year terms provide a deeper discount than an equivalent 1 year term RI.